hkan/hkan.github.io/_notes/2024-06-28-tests-are-stories.md

 date: 2024-06-28T00:00:00+03:00
 ---

-Because of the way I was repeatedly taught about how to test software, it always confused me.
+I repeatedly attempted to learn how to test software, but for a long time it never fully clicked for me.
 Many lessons out there talk about unit tests, or otherwise show unrealistically simple examples.
 They tell me how to pass values to a function, and how to assert its return value.

 Unit tests have their own qualities, of course.
 But when I'm building a digital product, I want to have confidence that my app won't come crashing down.
 Testing small bits of code in isolation rarely gives me that confidence.

 Instead, I write stories.
 Like children's stories.
-Concise, clear, and gives a message at the end.
+Concise, clear, and with a message.

 > Once upon a time, there was an almighty accountant.
 They knew all numbers, they knew everyone's accounts.
 >